-F4 - PFA
+F4 - PFA.
 PFA in MTH lingo stands for Passenger/Freight Announcements.
-Your engine is preprogrammed for the appropriate type of sounds based upon the type of service the real-life engine used in daily operation.
+Your engine is pre-programmed for the appropriate type of sounds based upon the type of service the real-life engine used in daily operation.

 There are five sound sequences or segments in the PFA feature.
 Each segment is advanced by you, the operator.

-You hit the F4 button twice on the DCC controller to let the engine know you want it to advance (this toggles the PFA function on then off to clear the remote for the next sequence).
-In most PFA sequences there is a minimum wait time of about 20-30 seconds before it will advance.
+You hit the Direction button on the DCC controller to let the engine know you want it to advance.
+In most PFA sequences there is a minimum wait time of about 10 seconds before it will advance.
 So, here is how a typical PFA sequence operates:

 - 1. Press the F4 button twice (toggle F4 on then off) to start the PFA sequence on the engine.
-You'll hear "Now arriving..." for passenger sound sets and cab chatter for freight sound sets.
-The bell will then begin ringing. - 2.
-Slowly reduce the throttle until the train stops at the desired location and speed reaches zero.
-Press the F4 button twice (toggle F4 on then off) again and the bell will stop ringing.
-You will hear the engine sounds switch from the cab to the station or yard with all the ambient sounds you'd hear in the real thing. - 3.
+You'll hear "Now arriving..." - 2.
+Press the F4 button twice (toggle F4 on then off) again to stop the engine at the station.
+It is recommended to do it this way rather than bring the engine to a stop with the throttle since PFA allows automatic departure (movement) of the engine after the last F4 toggle.
+You'll hear the engine sounds switch from the cab to the station with all the ambient station sounds you'd hear in the real thing - 3.
 Press the F4 button twice (toggle F4 on then off) again to advance the sequence.
-You'll hear "Now boarding..." for passenger sound sets and freight yard sounds for freight sound sets. - 4.
+You'll hear "Now boarding..." - 4.
 Press the F4 button twice (toggle F4 on then off) again to advance the sequence.
-You'll hear "Now departing..." for passenger sound sets and more freight yard sounds for freight sound sets. - 5.
+You'll hear "Now departing..." - 5.
 Press the F4 button twice (toggle F4 on then off) the last time to advance the sequence.
-You'll hear "All aboard..." for passenger sound sets and more freight yard sounds for freight sound sets.
-The engine sounds will switch over to the cab again.
-When the bell begins to ring, advance the throttle to move the engine out of the station or yard.
-The bell will shut off automatically.
+You'll hear "All aboard..." the engine sounds will switch over to the cab again and the engine will pull away at the same speed it entered the station.
+For a few seconds the bell will ring as it's departing the station